 1. Fast freeze

-These characteristics make them true all welding position electrodes, including vertical down.
+These characteristics make them capable to weld in all positions, including vertically down.
 Their bead has characteristic ripples from their fast solidification.

 2. Fast fill

-Fast fill rods may have rutile or basic flux covering.
-The big difference with this type is that they contain high amounts of iron powder in their flux, at least 50%.
-The flux of these rods is by far the thickest.
+Fast-fill rods may have rutile or basic flux covering.
+The big difference here is that they contain high amounts of iron powder in their flux, at least 50%.
+Their flux is by far the thickest.

 Fast-fill rods are the most productive ones.
 They melt very fast and deposit a lot of metal in the joint at high traveling speeds.

 The negative is that they are suitable only for the flat position and for horizontal fillet welds.
-Also, they require a much higher amperage for the same diameter that some welding machines may not cover.
-Fast-fill rods don’t come with thin diameters and short lengths.
+Also, they require a much higher amperage for the same wire diameter.

 Common fast-fill rods are the E7024 and the E7028.